 Appointed a Recorder of the Crown Court in 2018.

-- Currently instructed in an alleged $16m fraud on a Sovereign Wealth Fund
+- Instructed in an alleged $16m fraud on a Sovereign Wealth Fund

-- Currently instructed in a £25m alleged international money laundering operation
+- Instructed in a £25m alleged international money laundering operation

-- Currently instructed to advise in relation to an alleged €100m multi-national fraud involving a UK listed company
+- Instructed to advise in relation to an alleged €100m multi-national fraud involving a UK listed company

-- Currently instructed to advise in relation to allegations of bribery and corruption at a UK local authority
+- Instructed to advise in relation to allegations of bribery and corruption at a UK local authority

-- Currently instructed to advise in relation to allegations of fraud concerning a high profile individual
+- Instructed to advise in relation to allegations of fraud concerning a high-profile individual

-- Currently instructed in £5.6m confiscation proceedings with worldwide assets
+- Instructed in £5.6m confiscation proceedings with worldwide assets

 - R v F: instructed to lead in transnational film piracy case involving complex computer evidence